DEFALTUSER-24/breakout/README.md

 ## Content

-- Written in HTML and JavaScript without any library or framework (not even jQuery).
 - It automatically adapts to any screen size[^1].
 - Possibility to change language (see [Options menu](#options)).
 - Possibility to enable/disable sound effects and music, also control the volume (see [Options menu](#options)).